A Practical Guide To The Best Digital Nomad Insurance (2026)

 • Frequent Travelers → Best flexibility = IMG Patriot Platinum, Insured Nomads Global

-• Canadian Nomads → Best plan allowing home visits = Cigna Global, Genki Explorer
+• Canadian Nomads → Best plan allowing home visits = Cigna Global, Genki Traveler

 9️⃣ Comparing Digital Nomad Insurance to Regular Travel Insurance